-Made up entirely of undergraduate students, the EC consists of an Executive Director, Managing Director, Internal Operations Director, Project Managers, and Finance, Outreach, and Impact Analysis Teams.
+The EC consists of an Executive Director, Managing Director, Internal Operations Director, Project Managers, and Finance, Outreach, and Impact Analysis Teams.
 Together, the EC ensures that SIPS is providing the resources necessary for students to engage in socially innovative projects or public service opportunities, whether here in the U.S. or abroad.

-Eshan Karla is a junior in the School of Foreign Service studying Global Business and minoring in Psychology.
+Eshan Karla is a senior in the School of Foreign Service studying Global Business and minoring in Psychology.
 Eshan is from Phoenix, Arizona and in his free time, he enjoys watching sports and spending time with his dog.

 Impact Analysis Director

 Siona Mondal is from Pleasanton, California.
-She is a first year student in the College and hopes to major in Political Economy with a minor in Statistics.
+She is a sophomore in the College and hopes to major in Political Economy with a minor in Statistics.
 On campus she’s involved in the Women’s Ultimate Frisbee team, and she also writes for On the Record, the GU Politics student run publication.
 In her free time you’ll probably find her on Healy Lawn chasing discs and hanging out with friends.

-Max Preiser is a junior in the School of Foreign Service majoring in Culture and Politics (CULP) and minoring in Arabic.
+Max Preiser is a senior in the School of Foreign Service majoring in Culture and Politics (CULP) and minoring in Arabic.
 He is a Project Manager at SIPS and is looking forward to developing more projects through his time on the Executive Committee.
 Max grew up in Los Angeles and now lives in London.
 In his free time, he enjoys reading and walking around Georgetown.

-Max Murdock is a junior in the McDonough School of Business with a major in finance and a pre-med concentration.
+Max Murdock is a senior in the McDonough School of Business with a major in finance and a pre-med concentration.
 Originally from Gloucester, a town on the north shore of Massachusetts, Max is a passionate fan of Boston sports teams.
 Max is also a barista at Uncommon Grounds and enjoys playing golf as a member of the Georgetown club team.

 Anya Pallamreddy is from Bangalore, India.
-She is a first year student in the College and hopes to possibly major in Economics and Math.
+She is a sophomore in the College and hopes to possibly major in Economics and Math.
 Outside of the classroom, she’s passionate about sports and fitness (she did competitive swimming in high school!) and learning new languages.
 Having grown up in India, she has become more and more interested in social entrepreneurship over the years and is so excited to be a part of SIPS to take that passion forward both for herself and for others.

-Renzogio Garcia is a first year student at the McDonough School of Business and is planning to double major in Finance and Operations and Analytics with a minor in Computer Science.
+Renzogio Garcia is a sophomore student at the McDonough School of Business and is planning to double major in Finance and Operations and Analytics with a minor in Computer Science.
 He is from Jersey City, NJ and enjoys cooking, tinkering, and playing volleyball.
 On campus, he is involved with Club Filipino, the Asian American Musical (no) pressure, Hoya Taxa, and BlackGen Capital Hoyas.